 Selecting Visible turns your mouse cursor back into the normal PowerPoint arrow cursor.

-This is a super fast way you can use the laser pointer to highlight things in your presentation on the fly and impress your clients and colleagues, as most people don't know how to do this.
+When you are done, simply let go of the Ctrl key and the pointer disappears.
+This is a fast and easy way to highlight things in your presentation on the fly and impress your clients and colleagues.

 How to change the laser pointer color

-Out of the box, PowerPoint always starts with the red color, but you can easily change it to green or blue if you want to, through the Set Up Slide Show dialog box.
+By default, the the PowerPoint pointer is red, but you can easily it to green or blue if you want to, through the Set Up Slide Show dialog box.

 - Select the Set Up Slide Show command

-- Choose your color (Green, Red or Blue)
+- Choose a color (red, green, or blue)

 - Click OK

-The most important reason why you would want to change the color of your pointer, is so that it stands out against your slide background.
+The most important reason to change the color of your pointer, is so that it stands out against your slide background.

 The same would be true if you were using a blue or green presentation background.

-In short, you want a high contrast between your pointer and whatever PowerPoint background you are using for your presentation.
-That way your audience can clearly see what you are tying to point out to them.
+In short, you want a high contrast between your pointer color and the PowerPoint background color you are using for your presentation.
+That way your audience can clearly see what you are trying show them.

 So that’s how to use PowerPoint’s built-in laser pointer and change its color between red, green and blue to have high contrast against your presentation.